MultipathogenGenomics/castanet/README.md

 N.b. the inclusion of rMLST nomenclature is optional, as is its position in the header string.

 Your probe panel will be unique to your experiments, hence we have not provided one.
-We do, however, provide a convenience endpoint in the API to help you convert a multifasta (or multiple fasta files) into a format that Castanet can interact with, in addition to an accompanying CSV file that measures the length of each.
+We do, however, provide a convenience endpoint (/convert_probes/)in the API to help you convert a multifasta (or multiple fasta files) into a format that Castanet can interact with, in addition to an accompanying CSV file that measures the length of each.
 You may still need to modify your probe headers and/or the convenience function to ensure full compatibility, however.
+Try to avoid non-alphanumeric characters in your probe names, although the /convert_probes/ endpoint filters most types of contaminating character (underscores, hyphen, pipes etc.).

 ## Example workflow, using API (recommended)